adambsokol/purple_haze/docs/functional_specification.md

 ### Use Cases

-#### Use Case 1: Find the number of PurpleAir sensors within a census tract in Seattle.
+#### Use Case 1: I want to find out how the number of PurpleAir sensors within a census tract in Seattle depends on demographic, socioeconomic, and health metrics.
-* The user will be able to look at our visualization to get a broad sense of PurpleAir sensor distribution among the census tracts.
-* The user will be able to use Python with the Jupyter Notebook to make inquiries within our GeoPandas dataframe.
+* The user will be able to perform their own data analysis with the Jupyter Notebook to make inquiries within our GeoPandas dataframe.
+* The user can also view their analysis work in one clean application with Voila.
+* The user will be able to see how the sensor distribution (number in each census tract) is related to socioeconomic factors with a dropdown interaction in a scatter plot.

-#### Use Case 2: Compute the PM2.5 and AQI averages for each census tract in Seattle.
+#### Use Case 2: I want to explore the relation between a census tract's mean AQI and a census tract's socioeconomic, demographic, and health metrics.
-* The user will hover over a census tract in our visualization and will generate a tooltip containing census identification, summary statistics of PM2.5 and AQI, and the Composite Index for that census tract.
+* The user will hover over a census tract in our interactive map of Seattle and will generate a tooltip containing the census tract identification number.
+* The user can select an AQI option and a socioeconomic option as dropdowns to be plotted on a scatter chart.